Irish-Inspired Beef Pot Roast and Vegetables

 - Prepare pot roast vegetables: cut potatoes in half (or into quarters if large), onions into 1/2-inch wedges, and carrots and celery into 2-inch pieces; set aside.

 - Combine gravy mixes, flour, salt and pepper in large bowl.
 Add vegetables to bowl; toss to coat well.
 Remove vegetables from flour mixture and place in 5 to 6-quart slow cooker.
-Add beef roast to bowl, turning to coat evenly with flour mixture.
-Remove roast and place in slow cooker in center of vegetables.
+Add beef pot roast to bowl, turning to coat evenly with flour mixture.
+Remove pot roast and place in slow cooker in center of vegetables.

 - Whisk beer into remaining flour mixture until smooth; add to slow cooker.
-Cover and cook on HIGH 6 to 7 hours or on LOW 9 to 10 hours or until beef and vegetables are fork-tender.
+Cover and cook on HIGH 6 to 7 hours or LOW 9 to 10 hours or until beef and vegetables are fork-tender.
 (No stirring is necessary during cooking.)

-- Remove roast and vegetables.
+- Remove pot roast and vegetables.
 Skim fat from gravy.
 Carve roast into thin slices.
 Serve with vegetables and gravy.
 Sprinkle with parsley, if desired.

 Cook'sTipPackaged pot roast vegetables may also be referred to as stew or soup vegetables.
 One and one quarter pounds carrots, 1 pound small red potatoes, 2 small onions and 4 small ribs celery may be substituted for packaged pot roast vegetables.
 Prepare as directed above.